 Isabella Freedman Jewish Retreat Center, Falls Village, CT

-Escape to the Berkshires for a beautiful, engaging Pesach retreat.
+Head to the Berkshires for a beautiful, engaging Pesach retreat.

 Experience freedom – celebrate Passover surrounded by the beautiful foothills of the Berkshire Mountains.
 Enjoy classes from our best teachers and delicious Kosher-for-Pesach fare.
 Our schedule is packed with activities for the whole family.
 Nourish your mind, body, and soul on one of the best Passover vacations you’ll ever have!

 We are improving our systems!
 Please use this temporary phone number during our transition to a better telecommunication system: 212.644.2332 then press 3.